 31. Accept guest posts like a champ.

-If someone else is willing to say some valuable and entertaining stuff on your blog, let them IF it fits with your overall brand and brand goals.
+If someone else is willing to say some valuable and entertaining stuff on your blog, let them.
 Make sure each post fits your blog, fits your readers, and is the type of quality content you want your blog to be known for.
 Make sure to promote your guest authors and show them love.
 They will likely spread word of their guest post, which can potentially give you lots of new readers.

 32. Don’t neglect your business tasks.